 As with all reforming movements, Reconstruction was accompanied by theological controversy as various camps within the Reformed stream of evangelicalism resisted it.
 The movement provoked the question of the applicability of Israel’s moral and civil law to contemporary society.

 Nonetheless, the more this writer weighed the current situation of the Western church and culture the greater the conviction that Reconstruction had answers.
 But, like many, still had reservations in its approach to the law, the death penalty in particular, and its potential for a religious tyranny.
 So, while their writings had been appreciated from the late 1970’s through 80’s, he’d not drilled down to a full understanding of its entire theological project.
 So, that’s where we’ve been for the last several years.

 The result is that questions were answered and concerns allayed.
-We have come away with a far fuller appreciation of that project and an absolute conviction that that its theological vision provides the best hope for the church and the world, for reasons that will be explained.
+We have come away with a fuller appreciation of that project and an absolute conviction that that its theological vision provides a biblically founded hope for the church and the world, for reasons that will be explained.

 Reconstruction & Covenant Theology

 First, covenant theology provides the Bible’s own hermeneutic.
 That there is essentially only one covenant, but with various administrations, reflects both the unity of God and the unity of Scripture.
 God is not conflicted within himself—he has one will and one purpose.
 The various covenants, therefore, progressively reveal that purpose from Adam to Christ.
 There is no conflict between Moses and Christ, between OT and NT, and thus between law and grace.
 As Galatians 3 & 4 teach, Abraham (promise) was not in conflict with Moses (law); in fact the law, Paul explains, was an “addition” to Abraham (Gal.
 3:19).
-Hence Gospel (Abraham) and Law (Moses) are not conflicted.
+Hence Gospel (Abraham) and Law (Moses) are not at war with one another.
 There is continuity between the covenants.